SciPyCourse2021/scipycourse2021.github.io/project.md

 1. a python script in a `.py` file, with figures saved separately as `.png` or `.pdf` files, and source data included as well
 2. a jupyter notebook (`.ipynb`) with embedded figures, optionally submit source data as well if possible

-Submit directly to Martin, either on a USB stick or via email, or post the files somewhere and send Martin the link.
+Submit directly to Martin via email, or post the files somewhere and send Martin the link.

 ### Due date:

-July xx, 2021
+July 31, 2021